Alessandro1103/obsidian/Vault1/Zettelkasten/Homework1.md

 To have a better comparison and to understand which method is better suited for this problem, I tried to find a solution using the following methods.

 ### Decision Tree (pruned) vs Decision Tree (not pruned)
-I want to use both the SimpleImputer and StandardScaler methods.
-The fascinating thing we can do with decision trees is to choose between pre-pruning and post-pruning.
-We can't predict which method is better when the tree needs this kind of operation.
-So the first result, which I've already checked, is about accuracy, it's easy to check how this value increases during the second test, over the pruned tree.
-In fact, it goes from 0.974871 to 0.978931, but how do the false positives and false negatives react to this change?
-I'm curious to see if the already known classes that are confused with each other improve or get worse.
-I expect that these values won't get better, if I don't have a good classification how can I describe them better, why should they improve since I'm generalizing?
+I want to use both the SimpleImputer and StandardScaler methods in my analysis.
+What appeals to me about decision trees is the ability to choose between pre-pruning and post-pruning.
+Unfortunately, it's difficult to predict which method will be superior when the tree requires such an operation.

+The first result, which I have already verified, focuses on accuracy.
+It's easy to see the increase in accuracy during the second test over the pruned tree, from 0.974871 to 0.978931.
+However, my curiosity extends to understanding how false positives and false negatives respond to this change.

 First Confusion matrix:
 ![[Pasted image 20231129124656.png]]